Appearance

 Overriding the worker for a bundler

-The default workerSrc is the version-matched CDN.
-To bundle the worker with your app (offline, CSP, or to avoid the CDN round-trip), point workerSrc at the worker resolved by your bundler.
+The default workerSrc is the jsDelivr CDN copy matching your installed pdfjs-dist version (no recipe needed to keep it in sync — see Gotchas).
+To bundle the worker with your app instead (offline, CSP, or to avoid the CDN round-trip), point workerSrc at the worker resolved by your bundler.
 With Vite:

 vue